What is the first thing that comes to your mind when you hear the word “Road Trip”.

 Does it bring a smile or a hope to experience it someday?

 Road trips are never about the destination but it’s about the wild stuff that happens along the way.
-In India, there is one road trip which most of them fantasize to experience with their close friends.
+In India, there is one road trip that most of them fantasize to experience with their close friends.
 Road trip to Goa which is famous for amazing Portuguese architecture and nightlife.
 This Road trip for most of them it’s a myth for some it’s a reality.

 Which one is it for you????

 I stay in a coastal region called Mangalore and Goa is just 7 hours by road.
-So for me, the road trip to goa has been a reality several times.
-But my most memorable trip was not going to goa but it was within goa.
+So for me, the road trip to Goa has been a reality several times.
+But my most memorable trip was not going to Goa but it was within Goa.
 Are you confused???